tokenami/tokenami/README.md

 ### Theming

 Tokenami relies on your theme to provide design system constraints.
-Since there's no predefined theme, you need to add your own to the `.tokenami/tokenami.config`.
+There isn't a predefined theme so you must add your own to the `.tokenami/tokenami.config`.
 For example:

 ```ts
 module.exports = createConfig({